gcp-development/web-application/README.md

 ![image](https://user-images.githubusercontent.com/76512851/224685345-476db57f-017b-4d33-817f-c82abddf1916.png)

-For this small example the [React version 18](https://reactjs.org/versions) is used because, in [concurrent mode](https://reactjs.org/blog/2022/03/29/react-v18.html#what-is-concurrent-react), React can work on several state updates concurrently.
+For this small example the [React version 18](https://reactjs.org/versions) was used because, in [concurrent mode](https://reactjs.org/blog/2022/03/29/react-v18.html#what-is-concurrent-react), React can work on several state updates concurrently.

 Also,were implemented two "must have features" in every modern user interface(UI).
 [TanStack Query](https://tanstack.com/query/latest) providing asynchronous state management, server-state utilities and data fetching and [React Router](https://reactrouter.com/en/main), which allow our app to update the URL from a link click without making another request for another document from the server.

 Key points:
 <ul>